-- All GOs will be briefed by OT at the beginning of their deployment according to the provisions of the General Annexes. - Two General Briefings per year will be organized by Frontex, the first one for the GOs deployed in the period 4 February to 22 July 2015, and the second one for GOs deployed in the period 22 July to 30 December 2015. - Prior to the General Briefing, invitation letter will be sent by Frontex, indicating the exact date and place of the meeting. - All presentations of the General Briefing will be uploaded on FOSS by OT.
+- The first one for the members of the teams deployed in the period 1 February 19 July 2017, and the second one for members of the teams deployed in the period 19 July 31 December 2017. - Prior to the General Briefing, invitation letter will be sent by Frontex, indicating the exact date and place of the meeting. - All presentations of the General Briefing will be uploaded on FOSS by OT.